clrfund/monorepo/contracts/contracts/snarkVerifiers/README.md

 - 'batch64' circuits: https://gateway.pinata.cloud/ipfs/QmbVzVWqNTjEv5S3Vvyq7NkLVkpqWuA9DGMRibZYJXKJqy

 Instead of downloading the above circuits from the ipfs, they can be generated using the MACI scripts.
-For example, to build the x32 circuits:
+For example, to build the x32 circuits on linux Ubuntu 22.04 + Node v16.13.2:

 ```
 # Clone the MACI repo and switch to version v0.10.1: